zentetsukenz/angular2-quick-start/README.md

 ## Acknowledgement

-This Angular2 quick start is based on the lovely guide, Angular2 5 minutes quick start, by Google's Angular core team.
+This Angular2 quick start is based on the lovely guide, Angular2 5 minutes quick start, by Google's Angular core team and many contributors.

 ## Development environment

-Mac OSX 10.11 Yosemite is used to build this Angular2 quick start.
+Mac OSX 10.11 El Capitan is used to build this Angular2 quick start.

 ## Preparation